ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Changes to the operational semantics
 ************************************
-Semantics of module interface files need to be extended from only allowing the current status-quo of a flat set of (regular, *level-0*) exported names, to allow a introduction of recording *level-1 names*, along with their associated *level-0* content.
+Semantics of module interface files need to be extended from only allowing the current status-quo of a flat set of (regular, *level-0*) exported names, to allow recording of *level-1 names*, along with their associated *level-0* content.

 More specifically, in the ``mi_exports`` field of ``HscTypes.ModIface`` we're going from ``[IfaceExport]`` to something like ``Map ModuleName IfaceExport`` (while also enforcing that ``ModuleName`` corresponds to a *level-1* name, i.e. has no dots).

-NOTE, implementation options
+Note: Implementation options
-  1. Keeping the type and semantics of the ``mi_exports`` field as-is, and adding the new semantics to a new field, such as ``mi_exports_level1`` -- which would be less disruptive, but also less clean in the long run.
+  1. Changing ``mi_exports`` to carry a map, as described above.
-  2. Changing the semantics as described above.
+  2. Keeping the type and semantics of the ``mi_exports`` field as-is, and adding the new semantics to a new field, such as ``mi_exports_level1`` -- which would be less disruptive, but also less clean in the long run.

 Gating the functionality
 ************************